Community Corrections Center - Omaha

 Warden Craig Gable

 In January 2024, Craig Gable was appointed warden of the Community Correction Center – Omaha (CCC-O), a community-based facility that houses incarcerated males assigned to the work detail program and those participating in the work release program.
+He also serves as warden of the Nebraska Correctional Youth Facility (NCYF).

 Warden Gable joined NDCS in 2011 as a corrections officer.
 His NDCS career has spanned seven facilities, where he has held positions that include corporal, sergeant, lieutenant, captain, assistant warden and warden.